-Art can last a lifetime, or longer.
-Indeed, what is considered to be the ‘best’ art may often be cherished and enjoyed by many generations.
-Art by ‘the Masters’ is, of course, invaluable, and extremely costly.
+Art will last longer than a lifetime.
+What is considered to be the ‘best’ art may often be cherished and enjoyed by many generations.
+Art by 'the Masters' is, of course, invaluable, and extremely costly.
 But what about the ‘art of the day’.
 The kind of art we might typically buy to decorate our condos, homes, and offices?
 Certainly, people have a need for affordable original art.
-Whose purpose is expressly to enhance the decor of their living or working space.
+Whose purpose is expressly to enhance the décor of their living or working space.
 How are they to determine its fair value, and where do they go to find such art?

 How Much Should You Pay For Original Art Vancouver?